alexbluo/jsfbla21/README.md

 - [x] Replace current library for Google Maps API with one that supports both React and InfoWindows
 - [x] Redesign of map page UI and modals system
 - [x] Move from plain CSS to TailwindCSS, CRA/Webpack to Vite, React Context API to Redux Toolkit + React Redux, Fetch API to Axios + React Query, template literals to classnames, npm to yarn
-- [x] Small performance optimizations, bug fixes, code structure cleanups
+- [x] Performance optimizations, bug fixes, refactorings

 ## Dynamic Backup